AdielGoetschel/FileSystem/README.md

 # File System

 The File System is a command-line tool for managing a virtual file system.
 It allows you to create, read, write, delete, copy, move, and perform various operations on files and directories.
+Currently, the program is adjusted for usage with text; support for additional file type can be implemented.
 This README provides an overview of the project and instructions on how to use it.

 ## Table of Contents
 - [Structure](#structure)